 Before you start gathering information from the other driver after a crash, it's important to get to safety as quickly as possible.
 If you had a minor fender bender, you don't have to leave the cars where they are.
 Often, the police will not come to file a report on a minor accident.
 Safely move out of the way of traffic, but if you can't move your car without causing further damage, don't try.
-Your insurance company should be able to hire a tow truck to move it for you.

 Watch What You Say